 In columns 5-8 of the table, I carry out the analog of the cross-sectional specification in Section 2.
-That is, I study the effect of reforms on a broad

-Hall-Jones-style measure of structural policy, defined as the unweighted average of open and GADP, for the years and countries where both measures are available.
+That is, I study the effect of reforms on a broad Hall-Jones-style measure of structural policy, defined as the unweighted average of open and GADP, for the years and countries where both measures are available.
 Reforms into parliamentary democracy, as well as proportional democracy, have strong significant positive effects on this broad index of structural policy.
 Evidently, the two dimensions of policy reinforce each other: the estimated coefficients for parliamentary democracy and proportional democracy are higher than the average of the individual coefficients on open (in Table 6) and GADP (in the first half of Table 7).
-Interestingly, the difference-in-difference estimate in Table 7 of the effect of parliamentary democracy on structural policy is around 0.3.
-This estimate, where the effect is entirely identified from the within-country variation, is quite close to the IV estimates in Table 3, where the same effect is entirely identified from the cross-country variation in the data.
+Interestingly, the difference-in-difference estimate in Table 7 of the effect of parliamentary democracy on structural policy just below 0.3.
+This estimate is close to the IV estimates in Table 3, where the same effect is entirely identified from the cross-country variation, rather than the within-country variation in the data.
 This coincidence of the findings suggests that the estimates indeed pick up a causal effect of the form of democracy on structural policy.